 Among other things, staff can help with issues relating to looking for a job in the Öresund region, Danish apprenticeships, tax rules, social insurance when you commute between Sweden and Denmark, etc. The information centre annually serves over 20,000 visitors through direct customer contact, mail and telephone.

-- organise free information meetings every week: working in Denmark and Danish apprenticeships
+- organise free information meetings: working in Denmark, Danish apprenticeships and working in Sweden

 - Business advice (appointments with business advisors)

 - Tailored information meetings for companies before recruitment or establishment on the other side of the strait